lsst/dp0-1_lsst_io/data-access-analysis-tools/index.rst

 -------------

 The Portal Aspect of the RSP provides an environment for data discovery, query, filtering, and visualization.
 During DP0.1, only catalog data will be accessible via the Portal (not images), and in particular only catalog data generated from the coadded images, and not the single-visit images, which means there is no time-domain data accessible via the Portal during DP0.1).
 Note that the Portal Aspect has not been under active development recently and it is expected to evolve significantly before the first LSST annual data release.

 .. toctree::
     :maxdepth: 2
     :glob:

-    index-portal-intro
+    portal-intro

 .. _Tools-RSP-Notebook: